-For hospitals and health systems seeking to expand training opportunities in high-demand occupations, the time to apply for WHA-created grants is now.
+For hospitals and health systems seeking to expand training opportunities in hard-to-fill positions, such as registered nurse, surgical tech and medical assistant, the time to apply for WHA-created grants is now.
 The Wisconsin Department of Health Services (DHS) opened applications for Allied Health Professional (AHP) Education and Training grants on Aug.
-22. The DHS announcement notes applications are due Oct.
-9, 2023.
+22.